 CALL FOR PAPERS

 ACL Rolling Review (ARR) invites the submission of long and short papers on substantial, original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
-The purpose of ARR is to improve the efficiency and turnaround of ACL reviewing while keeping the diversity (topical, geographic and otherwise) and editorial freedom that we value about our current organization of the reviewing process at ACL venues.
+The purpose of ARR is to improve the efficiency, turnaround, and process consistency of ACL reviewing, while keeping the diversity (topical, geographic and otherwise) and iterative improvement through collaborative work with conference program chairs.
 ARR will use Open Review as its platform (but reviews will not be open in ARR).
 The reviewing and acceptance of papers for publication will be done in two steps:

 • Step 1 – Centralized Rolling Review: Authors submit papers to a unified review pool with deadlines every two months.
-Review is handled by an action editor, and revision and resubmission of papers is allowed.
+Review is handled by an area chair (AC), and revision and resubmission of papers are allowed.

-All topics in Computational Linguistics / Natural Language Processing are covered by ARR.
-At submission, papers must select a topic area to assist with AE and reviewer matching.
+All topics in Computational Linguistics / Natural Language Processing are welcome at ARR.
+At submission, papers must select a topic area to assist with AC and reviewer matching.
 The current set of areas are (in alphabetical order):

 • Computational Social Science and Cultural Analytics